 This countertop has distinct patterns and character to set your kitchen apart from your neighbor’s.
 Since the material is made with recycled glass, there’s a rainbow of available colors from neutral beauties to stunning jewel tones.
 Also, the material is durable and easy to care for.

 At A&S Home Interiors, we’re always excited to see what this year’s trends are going to be for kitchens.
 It looks like 2020 is going to bring many exciting changes for the kitchen and especially countertops.
-When you need help creating your ideal interior, contact us for a helping hand.
+When you need help creating your ideal interior in the Northern Virginia / DC area, contact us or visit our Lorton, Virginia countertop showroom for a helping hand.